-- 24.33 Consent is the voluntary and continuing permission of a patient to be given a particular treatment, based on a sufficient knowledge of the purpose, nature, likely effects and risks of that treatment, including the likelihood of its success and any alternatives to it.
-Permission given under any unfair or undue pressure is not consent. - 24.34 By definition, a person who lacks capacity is unable to consent or refuse treatment, even if they co-operate with the treatment or actively seek it. - 24.35 It is the duty of everyone seeking consent to use reasonable care and skill, not only in giving information prior to seeking consent, but also in meeting the continuing obligation to provide the patient with sufficient information about the proposed treatment and alternatives to it. - 24.36 The information which must be given should be related to the particular patient, the particular treatment and relevant clinical knowledge and practice.
-In every case, sufficient information must be given to the patient to ensure that they understand in broad terms the nature, likely effects and all significant possible adverse outcomes of that treatment, including the likelihood of its success and any alternatives to it.
-A record should be kept of information provided to patients. - 24.37 Patients should be invited to ask questions and professionals should answer fully, frankly and truthfully.
+- 24.34 Consent is the voluntary and continuing permission of a patient to be given a particular treatment, based on a sufficient knowledge of the purpose, nature, likely effects and risks of that treatment, including the likelihood of its success and any alternatives to it.
+Permission given under any unfair or undue pressure is not consent. - 24.35 By definition, a person who lacks capacity is unable to consent or refuse treatment, even if they co-operate with the treatment or actively seek it. - 24.36 It is the duty of everyone seeking consent to use reasonable care and skill, not only in giving information prior to seeking consent, but also in meeting the continuing obligation to provide the patient with sufficient information about the proposed treatment and alternatives to it. - 24.37 The information which should be given should be related to the particular patient, the particular treatment and relevant clinical knowledge and practice.
+In every case, sufficient information should be given to the patient to ensure that they understand in broad terms the nature, likely effects and all significant possible adverse outcomes of that treatment, including the likelihood of its success and any alternatives to it.
+A record should be kept of information provided to patients. - 24.38 Patients should be invited to ask questions and professionals should answer fully, frankly and truthfully.
+If a patient asks about a risk, they should always be given an honest answer.
 There may sometimes be a compelling reason, in the patient's interests, for not disclosing certain information.
-A professional who chooses not to disclose information must be prepared to justify the decision.
-A professional who chooses not to answer a patient's question should make this clear to the patient so that the patient knows where they stand. - 24.38 Patients should be told that their consent to treatment can be withdrawn at any time.
+A professional who chooses not to disclose information should be prepared to justify the decision.
+A professional who chooses not to answer a patient's question should make this clear to the patient so that the patient knows where they stand.
+A record should be kept of any decision not to disclose information, and the reasons for that decision. - 24.39 Patients should be told that their consent to treatment can be withdrawn at any time.
 Where patients withdraw their consent (or are considering withdrawing it), they should be given a clear explanation of the likely consequences of not receiving the treatment and (where relevant) the circumstances in which the treatment may be given without their consent under the Act.
 A record should be kept of the information provided to patients.